Repeat after me: Anyone can do this, if you care enough.

 - Respectful to the Jews at our table, and yet

-- Inclusive and familiar to those who might not attended a Seder since childhood
+- Inclusive and familiar to those who haven’t attended a Seder since childhood.

 So I created How to Set Up for a Passover Seder at Home – from Friendly Rock, which I’m sharing with you by PDF, no strings attached, except that I hope you’ll read the disclaimers.